-The Student's IEP Team met to review and revise the Student's IEP on October 26, 2023, when the Student was in the Student's self-harm and the use of cameras in the Student's classroom.
+The Student's IEP Team met to review and revise the Student's IEP on October 26, 2023, when the Student was in the Student's.
+The Parent participated in the IEP Team meeting and raised concerns about the Student's self-harm and the use of cameras in the Student's classroom.
 The General Student Information section of the IEP indicated that the Student had a history of engaging in self-harm and aggressive behaviors toward others.
 The IEP indicated that the Student engaged in inappropriate behaviors in order to avoid academic tasks and that the inappropriate behaviors had been increasing in recent weeks.
 The IEP included goals in the areas of communication/language, gross motor/Adapted Physical Education, behavior, social studies, science, mathematics, and English/language arts.
-The IEP indicated that the Student would receive instruction in the Reduced Numbers Classroom ("RNC"), a self-contained classroom, and would receive Adapted Physical Education, Occupational Therapy, and Speech-Language services.
+The IEP indicated that the Student vould receive instruction in the Reduced Numbers Classroom ("RNC"), a self-contained classroom, and would receive Adapted Physical Education, Occupational Therapy, and Speech-Language services.
 The team also reviewed the Student's BIP and maintained its focus on task-refusal and aggression while adding additional reinforcements based on the Student's interests.